rvin3281/node-express-boilerplate/README.md

 A robust and scalable boilerplate for building Node Express applications.
 This boilerplate is designed with best practices in mind, separating concerns, handling logging efficiently, and managing environment-specific configurations using .env.

+This boilerplate also has been configured to work seamlessly with MongoDB, a popular NoSQL database, and uses Mongoose as an elegant MongoDB object modeling for Node.js.

 ## Table of Contents

 Features